-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that this investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
+Sustainable investment means an investment in an Does t Does this financial product have a sustainable investment objective? economic activity that contributes to an environmental or social objective, provided that this investment does not significantly harm any environmental or social objective and that the •• Yes •0 \checkmark No l make a minimum of sustainable investments an environmental objective:% char objec minir omotes Environmental/Social (E/S) acteristics and while it does not have as its ctive a sustainable investment, it will have a mum proportion of% of sustainable stments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. l make a minimum of sustainable investments a social objective :% V with a social objective omotes E/S characteristics, but will not make sustainable investments.